On Ukraine, Russia repeats insistence that it had no choice

 “We can do it with the force of arms.
 But we need time,” said Zelenskyy, the only leader who was allowed to address the assembly by video this year.

+At a news conference after his speech, Lavrov said he discussed problems with the deal at a meeting this week with U.N.
+Secretary-General Antonio Guterres.

+Although international sanctions against Russia did not target food and fertilizer exports, shipping and insurance companies and banks have been loath to deal with Moscow — and the Kremlin has frequently pointed to that in alleging that Western sanctions have exacerbated the crisis.
+Lavrov told reporters Saturday that Russia wants fertilizer stuck in European ports to be given to needy countries quickly.

-The two countries also faced off this week at the Security Council, in a rare moment when Lavrov and his Ukrainian counterpart, Dmytro Kuleba, were in the same room — though they kept their distance.
+At the Security Council on Thursday, Ukraine and Russia faced off, in a rare moment when Lavrov and his Ukrainian counterpart, Dmytro Kuleba, were in the same room — though they kept their distance.

 The General Assembly voted overwhelmingly in March to deplore Russia’s aggression against Ukraine, call for immediate withdrawal of all Russian forces, and urge protection for millions of civilians.
 The next month, members agreed by a smaller margin to suspend Russia from the U.N.
 Human Rights Council.